 SCC and the NTC will organize skill areas and will provide instructions to judges and competitors.
-Each NTC Member is responsible for ensuring the smooth running of his/her contest area.
+Each NTC Member is responsible for ensuring the smooth running of his/her skill area.
 Competitors must be punctual, those arriving late will be admitted but their allotted time will not be extended.

-Competitors who require clarification on instructions during the contest must address their questions to a NTC member.
-During the contest, competitors are not allowed to talk to persons who are not located within the contest area.
+Competitors who require clarification on instructions during the contest must address their questions to a Proctor/NTC member.
 Competitors are allowed to go to the restrooms.
 Escorts may be provided to restrooms at the discretion of the NTC Chair or designate.
 Interpreters will be allowed to access the skill area.
 Access to a Skill is allowed only to NTC members, judges, competitors, approved interpreters, NSEC staff and other persons authorized by the NSEC.